 These are the ingredients for the recipe:

 - 29 oz Olive Oil

 - 1 teaspoon Fizzy Lemonade Neon Colorant

 The label according to the 6th edition INCI guidelines would read as:

-Olive Oil (Olea Europaea), Water, Coconut Oil (Cocos Nucifera), Palm Oil (Elaeis Guineensis), Sodium Hydroxide, Fragrance, Palm Kernel Flakes (Elaeis Guineensis), Sweet Almond Oil (Prunus Amygdalus Dulcis), Polyester-3, Red 28, D&C Orange No.5, Yellow 7, Glycerin, Ultramarine Blue, Green 8, Green 5, Yellow 5, Phenoxythanol, Caprylyl Glycol
+Olive Oil (Olea Europaea), Water, Coconut Oil (Cocos Nucifera), Palm Oil (Elaeis Guineensis), Sodium Hydroxide, Fragrance, Palm Kernel Flakes (Elaeis Guineensis), Sweet Almond Oil (Prunus Amygdalus Dulcis), Bis(Glycidoxyphenyl)propane/Bisaminomethylnorbornane copolymer, Aluminum Hydroxide, Red no. 28, Red no. 22, Yellow no. 10, Glycerin, Ultramarine Blue, Green 8, Green 5, Yellow 5, Phenoxythanol, Phenoxyethanol, Benzoic Acid, Dehydroacetic Acid